 In general, keep your LinkedIn posts professional and stay away from Facebook or Instagram type of content.

 But how do you properly ask for a connection to someone on LinkedIn that you want a referral from?

-Let’s dive on how to do that.
+Let’s dive into how to do that.

 Types of content you can share on LinkedIn